 And residents should be thankful for that.
 The state, which is the smallest one in the entire country, also boasts the longest name of them all.
 Its official title is the "State of Rhode Island and Providence Plantations."

-Tennessee has 10 official state songs
+Tennessee has 10 official state songs.

 Tennessee is certainly a musical state, which may be why it has 10 official songs.
 If you'd like to make sure you know them all, cue up "Tennessee Waltz," "Rocky Top," "The Pride of Tennessee," "When It's Iris Time in Tennessee," "Smoky Mountain Rain," "My Tennessee," "Tennessee (1992)," "A Tennessee Bicentennial Rap: 1796-1996," "Tennessee (2012)," and finally ,"My Homeland, Tennessee."
-And these are the 30 Funniest Lines From Country Songs.

-Vermont has its own version of the Loch Ness Monster
+Vermont has its own version of the Loch Ness Monster in Lake Champlain.

 If you ever visit Vermont's Lake Champlain, keep an eye open for the state's Loch Ness Monster-like creature.
 Known as "Champ" by locals and called "Tatoskok" by the area's Abenaki and Iroquois Native American tribes, historians think that those who claim to have seen the animal may have spotted a garfish (a 30-inch slender fish with sharp teeth), something that is often used to explain Nessie's possible existence as well.